azarezade/STP/README.md

 All the results will be saved in `Result` folder.
 For the edge recovery evaluation of algorithm using the AUC measure on synth data, you need to run *exec_synth_recovery_test.m*.
 The results will be saved in `Results_unknown_adjacency` folder.
 Please note that this script works only if you perform the *exec_synth.m* with the option of `unknown_adjacency` beforehand.
+The results are plotted with the code within the `plot` folder.
+Each m-file is associated with a single experiment results.